mitali-1703/Python-Lab-Work/README.md

 #### p10.py = WAP to calculate average of two numbers and print their deviation.
 #

-## Programs based on List, Tuple, Dictionary nad Functions
+## Programs based on List, Tuple, Dictionary and Functions

 #### p11.py = Given two integer numbers,return their product.
 If product > 1000, return their sum.
 #